Infill development often presents unique challenges when building in a mature neighbourhood.

 When formulating your lot grading design plans, working with adjoining property owners could minimize costs associated with stormwater control.
 Create a lot grading plan that defines how your lot will convey surface runoff to a City right-of-way without flowing into adjacent private properties.

 - Confirm the site servicing requirements for roof drainage and subsurface water drainage.
-Contact the City of Edmonton's Development Services Lot Grading group at 780-496-5576 or email email@example.com for information relative to an existing storm service and for options to dispose of subsurface water from the foundation drainage system.
+Contact EPCOR Infill Water and Sewer Servicing at 780-496-5444 or email email@example.com for information relative to an existing storm service and for options to dispose of subsurface water from the foundation drainage system.

-Plan the demolition and reconstruction processes to ensure interim control of surface drainage during all phases of the redevelopment project.
-Directing or allowing surface drainage to flow onto adjacent private property is a bylaw violation.
+- Plan the demolition and reconstruction processes to ensure interim control of surface drainage during all phases of the redevelopment project including creating internal drainage swales and controlling roof, downspouts and sump pump discharge.
+Directing or allowing surface runoff to flow onto adjacent private property is a bylaw violation.

 It is the owner's responsibility to maintain the lot grading and ensure it meets the requirements of the Drainage Bylaw and the lot grading guidelines.
 For more information, please refer to lot grading inspections pamphlet.